ZeroUnderscoreOu/SteamActivityFilter/ReadMe.md

 	- displaying filtered activity

 *ActivityList* contains activity, sorted by author's ID; activity is stored in a nested field instead of root so not to write additional data into HTML elements.
-Fields are .Content for activity itself, .Name for author's name & .Type for activity type.
+Fields are "Content" for activity itself, "Name" for author's name & "Type" for activity type.

 *BaseURL* is used for links for profile related resources; originally it was got from g_BlotterNextLoadURL, because http://steamcommunity.com/my/ & http://steamcommunity.com/profiles/ doesn't work with the calendar - probably because of the redirect, if requested with post method, current month is always returned (parameters aren't passed after redirect), so it either should be get method or non-redirecting URL.
 These URLs are more cool, but I switched to window.location.href.